stevenhenderson/steven-dawn-cli3/README.md

 #### Usage

-With the node envionment setup, we will just be using Shopicy CLI and Gulp when working on Shopify themes.
+With the node envionment setup, we will just be using Shopify CLI and Gulp when working on Shopify themes.

 ### Gulp